 - (4) a certified public accountant who belongs to Sangetsu Corporation’s accounting auditor;

-- (5) a consultant, accounting expert, or legal expert who receives an annual sum of 10 million yen or more in monetary or other benefits from Sangetsu Corporation in addition to remuneration paid by Sangetsu.
+- (5) a consultant, accounting expert, or legal expert who receives an annual sum of ¥10 million or more in monetary or other benefits from Sangetsu Corporation in addition to remuneration paid by Sangetsu.
 In the event the recipient of such benefits is a corporation or organization, any individual who belongs to such a corporation or organization;

 - (7) a second-degree relative of an individual who falls under any of the above-mentioned (1) to (6); and

-2. an individual for whom none of the above-mentioned (1) to (7) applied at any point in the past three years.
+2. An individual for whom none of the above-mentioned (1) to (7) applied at any point in the past three years.

 Seminars and Other Activities for Directors

-The company holds a compliance seminar for directors with lectures by outside experts, and encourages directors to attend outside seminars.
-To aid independent external directors in raising their awareness of the state of operational execution, the company conducts onsite inspection tours and provides opportunities for exchanging views with management, in addition to orientation sessions at the time of their appointment.
+The Company holds a compliance seminar for directors with lectures by outside experts and encourages directors to attend outside seminars.
+To aid independent external directors in raising their awareness of the state of operational execution, the Company conducts onsite inspection tours and provides opportunities for exchanging views with management, in addition to orientation sessions at the time of their appointment.